SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 in the proceedings.
 Sheridan will format all front matter; their schedule will include a deadline for front matter submission.
-They will also compile the table of contents/author index, using the schedule of talks/advanced programme that you provide to determine paper order.
+They will also compile the table of contents/author index, using the schedule of talks/advanced program that you provide to determine paper order.

 Accepted authors will submit their papers directly to the Sheridan